* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Reheating Peking duck in an air fryer

-2. Lightly sprinkle chicken stock and water on the meat.
+2. Set the air fryer to 350°F (180°C) and lightly sprinkle chicken stock and water on the meat.

-4. Put the foil packet in the air fryer.
+3. Wrap the meat in foil and put the foil packet in the air fryer.

-6. Place the uncovered skin into the air fryer next to the foil packet.
+4. Spray the skin with some oil to help it crisp up (optional) and place the uncovered skin into the air fryer next to the foil packet.

-7. Heat for 3-5 minutes.
+5. Heat for 3-5 minutes.

-Wrapping the duck meat in foil is essential as air fryers tend to dry out foods out, and you don’t want dry duck meat.
+Wrapping the duck meat in foil is essential as air fryers tend to dry out food, and you don’t want dry duck meat.
+The same drying effect is great for the skin, but check on it often to make sure it doesn’t burn.

-Wrapping the duck in foil kept it moist.
+Results: The air fryer was a fast and reliable method for reheating Peking duck.
 I also tried reheating without the foil, but the duck came out chewy, so I don’t recommend that.
+Sadly this method is only useful if you own an air fryer!

 Reheating Peking duck using hot oil

-1. Place enough oil in your fryer (or deep pan) to completely cover the duck when dipped.
+1. Place enough oil in your fryer (or a deep pan) to completely cover the duck when dipped.

 2. Heat oil up to 350°F (180°C).